 DC is home to a wonderful collection of Kimpton hotels, a dynamic group of independent, design-forward boutique hotels with a modern approach to hospitality and a reputation for excellent food and beverage programs.
 The Kimpton George is located just north of the National Mall near the Capitol building.
 The Kimpton Hotel Palomar, Hotel Madera and Topaz Hotel are all located near Dupont Circle.
 For a taste of Georgetown, opt for The Graham Georgetown, a charming boutique hotel just off M Street.

 Start your adventure by getting the lay of the land aboard an Old Town Trolley Tour.
-With 25 stops that cover all the major monuments, museums and points of interest, you can hop on and hop off to explore a little deeper.
+With 17 stops that cover all the major monuments, museums and points of interest, you can hop on and hop off to explore a little deeper.
 You’ll learn all about the history and politics of DC while cruising past the White House, the Holocaust Memorial Museum, the Lincoln Memorial, the National Archives, the Smithsonian, the Jefferson Memorial and so much more.
-Included with your trolley ticket is a tour of Arlington National Cemetery, and if you’re interested in seeing the DC sights at night, check out the Monuments By Moonlight tour.
+Included with your gold or platinum pass is a tour of Arlington National Cemetery, and if you’re interested in seeing the DC sights at night, check out the Monuments By Moonlight tour.

 If it’s been awhile since you’ve been to DC, be sure to check out new attractions.
 The National Museum of African American History & Culture is a Smithsonian Institution that opened on The Mall in September 2016.
 The National Gallery of Art’s East Building also re-opened in September 2016 with its dazzling modern art collection spanning the last century.
 Opened in 2011, the Martin Luther King, Jr. Memorial is one of the newest monuments on the National Mall.